near/wallet-selector/README.md

 ## Contributing

 Contributors may find the [`examples`](./examples) directory useful as it provides a quick and consistent way to manually test new changes and/or bug fixes.
-Below is a common workflow you can use:

-- Execute `yarn link` in the root directory.
-- Navigate to the `examples/{framework}` directory.
-- Execute `yarn link near-wallet-selector` to create a symlink locally.
-- Execute `yarn start`
+More details around contributing to this project can be found [here](./CONTRIBUTING.md).

 ## Editor Setup